Choosing the right ecommerce platform can make or break your business.

 - Like Shopify, Neto now also offers unlimited products on their plans.
 So, when you compare the standard plans of Shopify vs. Neto, the two platforms are almost even.

 However, one caveat is that Neto charges an extra $49 USD per month to integrate Amazon, which is one of the key players on its small to large business plans.
 This additional cost is on top of the Amazon fee you will have to pay for having a professional seller account.
 Shopify doesn’t add this charge.

-Neto recently changed the pricing for its themes, but they are still slightly more expensive on average than Shopify, with fewer free options.
+Neto recently changed the pricing for its themes, but they are still slightly more expensive on average than Shopify, with fewer free options for merchants.